Sajid-developer/learn-basic-concepts-in-react/README.md

-# Learn Basic concept In React.js
+# Learn Basic Concept In React.js
 ✨ All basic concepts of React.js.